 Source: National Aeronautics and Space Administration, Goddard Institute for Space Studies, data.giss.nasa.gov/gistemp/graphs_v3.

 The most modern method of measuring global temperatures is from space, with satellites.
 NASA (the National Aeronautics and Space Administration) and NOAA (the National Oceanic and Atmospheric Administration) have been using satellites since December 1978 to measure the temperatures of the atmosphere.

 Figure 6 shows monthly satellite temperature data for the lower troposphere (from the Earth’s surface up to 30,000 feet) for the period of January 1979 to the present.
 This graph presents monthly deviations from the average temperature over the period.
 Note that cooler than average months tend to dominate the early portion of the data set while warmer than average months dominate the more recent years.

 A few important anomalies are apparent in the graph.
 Two of the cool periods (1982–1986 and 1992–1993) are associated with large volcanic eruptions (El Chichon and Mount Pinatubo, respectively).
 Each of these eruptions threw up enough ash and smoke to block solar radiation to the extent that they cooled the atmosphere over a period lasting for months.
-The record warm year of 1998 is associated with a very strong El Nino, which brings warm equatorial waters from the western Pacific Ocean to the areas adjacent to the west coast of Central and South America.
+The record warm years of 1998 and 2016 are associated with very strong El Ninos, which bring warm equatorial waters from the western Pacific Ocean to the areas adjacent to the west coast of Central and South America.
 The relative cooling observed in 2008 was associated with the effects of a very strong La Nina—a reverse of the El Nino phenomenon.